Alfresco/acs-packaging/docs/transform-services.md

 If not, the service with fallback to the transformers performed locally by Alfresco Content Service.

-For more information see [Custome Transforms and Renditions](custom-transforms-and-renditions.md)).
+For more information see [Custom Transforms and Renditions](custom-transforms-and-renditions.md)).

 The original *RenditionService* is now deprecated as it supports synchronous requests or requests that have callbacks that must be processed on the same